agalue/cassandra-azure/README.md

   opennms:stress-metrics -r 60 -n 15000 -f 20 -g 5 -a 20 -s 1 -t 200 -i 300
   ```

   Using `Standard_DS4_v2` for OpenNMS and `Standard_DS3_v2` on a 3 nodes cluster using Cassandra 3.11.6 with OpenJDK 8, the solution was able to handle 20K samples per second, but not 40K.
 Interestingly, with Cassandra 4.0-alpha4 and OpenJDK 11, the solution was able to handle 40K samples per second without issues, meaning Cassandra 4 looks very promising in terms of performance improvements.
+Although, with ScyllaDB 4 I got even better performance compared with Cassandra 4 for the same load.

 * Check the OpenNMS performance graphs to understand how it behaves.
 Additionally, you could check the Azure Console.